Zherekhovo

 Zherekhovo (Жерехово) is a rural locality (a selo) in Tolpukhovskoye Rural Settlement, Sobinsky District, Vladimir Oblast, Russia.
-The population was 357 as of 2010.
-There are 6 streets.
+As of 2010, the population of Zherekhovo was 357 as of 2010.
+Zherekhovo contains six streets.

 Geography

 Zherekhovo is located 23 km north of Sobinka (the district's administrative centre) by road.
 Dobrynino is the nearest rural locality.

 History

-Zherekhovo was granted the Vsevolozhsky family by Tsar Michael in 1622.
+Zherekhovo was granted to the Vsevolozhsky family by Tsar Michael in 1622.